VijayRod/demo/container-storage/logs/network-layer4-lb_log.md

 ```
-# Stop the kubectl service.
+# Stop the kubectl service in the azure-cni cluster.
 The pods are using a load balancer but don't have a livenessProbe set up

 rg=rg
 az group create -n $rg -l $loc